Mask of Choice. I have tons on my website

 Is your animation the same color as your tag?
 Probably not, right… But not to worry!

-At the top of your layers pallet, there is a dropdown box for the blending mode.
+At the top of your layers panel, there is a dropdown box for the blending mode.
 Pass Through, Normal, Dissolve, Multiply, Etc. Choose Luminosity from the bottom of that list.

 Now it matches.
 YAY!

-Be sure your animations pallet is open.
+Be sure your animations panel is open.
 Window > Timeline

 Now, you will need to click the “Create Frame Animation” button.